Rules of Blackjack Explained: Simple & Easy Guide

-Blackjack is a game of strategy, requiring a knack for probabilities and on-the-spot decisions from the player.
+Blackjack is a game of strategy, requiring several probabilities and on-the-spot decisions from the gambler.
 We provide an in-depth assessment of the game’s rules and show you how a round flows from start to finish.

 The primary aim in Blackjack is to obtain a better hand than the dealer through your actions.
 All players make their entry at the table with an initial wager.
 Your bet is declared a winner if your cards’ total value is higher than theirs.
 Still, when your hand goes over 21, you went ‘bust’, and your wager is lost.

 The basics of Blackjack